rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

 To understand the idea behind this formula, consider a communication channel that returns $Y$ given $X$.
 In an ideal channel, every input $X$ maps to a unique output $Y$, and thus $H(Y \| X) = 0$.
 Then mutual information is maximized at $I(X; Y) = H(Y)$.
 Most channels are noisy with $H(Y \| X) > 0$, lowering the information shared across this channel.

-The 'noise' also depends on the input distribution $P(X)$, as our channel will treat different inputs different, and some inputs may be noisier than others.
+The 'noise' also depends on the input distribution $P(X)$.
+Some inputs, when sent throught he channel, result in outputs that are easier to distinguish than others.

 The channel capacity is the maximum $I(X; Y)$, achieved by maximizing over all possible input distributions $P(X)$.
 It quantifies the maximum amount of information that can be sent through the channel.